dschipp/flappy_bird_clone/README.md

 ## Dependencies

-- All python dependencies are managed with [poetry](https://python-poetry.org/), this should be first installed.
+- All python dependencies are managed with [poetry](https://python-poetry.org/), this should be installed first.
-- It is recommended to use [git](https://git-scm.com/), especially if you want to development.
+- It is recommended to use [git](https://git-scm.com/).
+Especially if you want to development.

 ## Excecute